MicrosoftDocs/appcenter-docs/docs/sdk/push/react-native-android.md

 Please follow the [Get started](~/sdk/getting-started/react-native.md) section if you haven't set up and started the SDK in your application, yet.
 The App Center SDK is designed with a modular approach – you only need to integrate the services that you're interested in.

-- Open a Terminal and navigate to the root of your React Native project, then enter the following to add App Center Push to the app:
+First, open a Terminal and navigate to the root of your React Native project.
+Then, enter the following to add App Center Push to the app:

     ```
     npm install appcenter-push --save-exact